aws-samples/lake-formation-cse-data/README.md

-Accessing Client Side Encrypted Dat awith Athena and Lake Formation
+# Accessing Client Side Encrypted Data with Athena and Lake Formation

 ## Overview of Steps